 Vaccinated stallions and teasers may be seropositive or seronegative, depending on when the last dose of vaccine was given and whether the horse might have become infected since the protection afforded by the vaccine declined.
 These horses should be blood tested after 1st January.
 Do not use them for any breeding activities until the results are available.
 If the result is seronegative, breeding activities may begin.
 If it is seropositive, the stallion’s history in the past 12 months - including dates of EVA vaccinations, results of pre-vaccination blood testing and any post vaccination testing and contacts with other horses since the last vaccination - should be reviewed in consultation with a veterinary surgeon.

 The current datasheet requirement for the only inactivated vaccine against EVA used in Europe presently is for 6 monthly (not annual) boosters.
 If the EVA vaccination has lapsed or expired, the stallion may be susceptible to infection and seropositive results should be investigated.
-If the veterinary assessment concludes that the stallion's seropositive status is likely the result of infection rather than vaccination, isolate the stallion and notify the local Field Service Office of the Animal & Plant Health Agency (APHA).
+If the veterinary assessment concludes that the stallion’s seropositive status is likely the result of infection rather than vaccination, isolate the stallion and notify the Animal & Plant Health Agency (APHA) immediately.
 The stallion should then be tested further to determine whether he is shedding the virus in his semen (see Appendix 5).
 He must not be used for any breeding activities during this time.

 Advice for Owners/Agents of stallions that may be exported either temporarily (shuttle) or permanently